Code of Ethics

 1.6 Loyalty

 I.S.A.
-S.p.A. and the Recipients are committed to ensuring fair competition, in compliance with national and EU regulations, recognizing that virtuous competition serves as a healthy incentive for innovation and development processes, while also protecting the interests of consumers and society.
+S.p.A. and the Recipients commit to engaging in fair competition, in compliance with national and EU regulations, in the awareness that virtuous competition constitutes a healthy incentive for innovation and development processes, while also protecting the interests of consumers and the community.

 2 RELATIONSHIPS WITH EMPLOYEES AND COLLABORATORS